 Exemptions and Credits: How They Work

 Exemptions are the most popular approach to reducing the regressivity of the sales tax.
 In practice, they eliminate sales taxes on particular retail items.
 If exemptions are targeted to exclude items that make up an especially large share of low- and moderate-income households’ budgets they can, in turn, make the sales tax less regressive.
-For example, thirty-two states, plus the District of Columbia, exempt groceries from their state sales tax and almost all states exempt prescription drugs.
+For example, 32 states plus the District of Columbia exempt groceries from their state sales tax, and almost all states exempt prescription drugs.
 Many states also exempt the sale of residential utilities, such as electricity or natural gas.